This article contains complete instructions for Volt 276 hardware controls and connections.

 The indicators above the 76 Compressor button indicate whether the compressor is off or enabled on one of the presets.
 The 76 Compressor presets have the following characteristics:

-Slow attack and relatively quick release allows more guitar/bass transients
+Medium attack and very slow release allows guitar/bass transients and longer sustain

-Very fast attack and medium release for aggressive compression
+Fastest attack and fast release for aggressive compression

 Tip: Although these presets are designed to work well with these particular sources, you can use any setting with any source.
 Feel free to use the 76 Compressor creatively.